Problem? Solution? Chime right in!

 August 27, 2008

-drill holes in top of stump and fill holes with potassium nitrite [kno3] pour hot water in holes and then after it drys out pour fuel oil in holes and light on fire with a propane torch.charles gibson
+A. Drill holes in top of stump and fill holes with potassium nitrite [KNO3].
+Pour hot water in holes, and then after it dries out, pour fuel oil in holes and light on fire with a propane torch.charles gibson